fisharebest/webtrees/CONTRIBUTING.md

 If you are going to submit your work to the project, you will need a basic understanding of `git`.
 The workflow for using git is covered below in the section on "Pull Requests".

+### GIT

+The project has been running for many years, and has a lot of history.
+This means that the full repository is over 600MB.

+If you are only interested in the latest version of the code, you can use a "shallow clone", which is about 30MB.

+Use `git clone --depth 1 https://github.com/fisharebest/webtrees`.

 ### Composer

 The instructions below assume you have created an alias/shortcut for `composer`.